 Booster Club Alumni Are a Gold Mine for Fundraising

-You should make a point to not only communicate with them but seek their support and even lean on them for booster club fundraiser ideas.
+You should make a point to not only communicate with alumni but seek their support and even lean on them for booster club fundraiser ideas.
 Here are a few ways you can make the most of your alumni network:

 Keep a List